Travel Insurance After Departure

 The ONLY policies that we can issue after departure from the UK (or EU) are the Single Trip Short Stay or Single Trip Long Stay versions (NOT Annual Multi-Trip) of the Silver and Gold policies (not Motorcycle Silver and Motorcycle Gold).
 All our other policies including Motorcycle Silver and Motorcycle Gold are INVALID if purchased after departure.
 During the buying process, you will be offered a tick box option for “ALREADY DEPARTED COVER”.
 You MUST tick this box.
 If you are not offered this tick box option for Already Departed Cover, you are not buying the right policy and it will be INVALID.
 Silver and Gold Single Trip or Long Stay are the ONLY two policies that will offer you this tick box.

-2 – If there has been a gap of more than 7 days, when you have been uninsured, between expiry of your last policy (if applicable) and the start of this policy, there will be a 14 day delay in the start of ILLNESS cover.
+2 – If there has been a gap of more than 7 days, when you have been uninsured, between expiry of your last policy (if applicable) and the start of this policy, there will be a 14 day waiting period for the start of ILLNESS cover.
 This does NOT apply to ACCIDENT/INJURY cover, just ILLNESS.
 This condition will NOT apply, if there has been no gap between your previous cover and this one, or the gap is not more than 7 days.
 It will not apply if you only left the UK in the last 7 days.

 3 – Policies started after departure will not cover claims arising from ANY known situation, INCLUDING any pre-existing medical conditions.
 There are NO exceptions to this condition.